-You can now play Blackjack online – and there are so many variants of the classic game available, for example in the online casino from Betfair.
+You can now play Blackjack online – and there are so many variants of the classic game available, for example in the online game.
 From Spanish 21 (which uses Spanish decks of cards, omitting the 10s) to Blackjack Switch (which allows you to switch the second dealt card of your hands) and Blackjack Surrender, the adaptations have become established.
 It means that Blackjack remains popular, even to this day.

 We continue with another classic now: Scrabble.
 Created in the 1930s, the popular game is played on a 15-by-15 square board, with each cell accommodating a letter tile.
 By the 1950s, four million Scrabble sets were sold and the game is still manufactured by Hasbro (in the US and Canada) and Mattel (worldwide).
 In addition to the standard game, junior, travel and large-print editions are available.

 As well as being able to play Scrabble online, through dedicated websites or social media channels, such as Facebook; there are many variations of the game available too.
 For example, mobile game Words with Friends.
 This particular game isn’t associated with Scrabble but is played in much the same vein.
 The online games can be played against friends (as long as you know their username or email) or other members of the game’s community.